 The thumbnail at the foot of the editor allows patterns to be quickly selected and for parts to be moved between patterns.
 Once the changes are complete the run is recalculated and the cutting data can be sent to the saw.
 The parts in a pattern and/or the run quantities can be changed.
-In the following example a part is deleted and a run of 3 of the part are placed in a different location.
+In the following example a part is deleted and a run of 2 of a different part have been added.